zuraxy/hackathon/Cycling/README.md

 ## 💡 Project Concept

 While apps like Strava and Google Maps provide cycling directions, they don't offer the real-time hazard reporting and route adjustment that drivers enjoy with apps like Waze.
-CycleWaze fills this gap by creating a cycling-specific navigation platform that prioritizes safety and optimal routing based on the specific type of bicycle being used.
+Pedal Map fills this gap by creating a cycling-specific navigation platform that prioritizes safety and optimal routing based on the specific type of bicycle being used.

 ## 🛠️ Technology Stack